iYism/docker-nginx/README.md

 ### HTTP/2, QUIC + HTTP/3 Configuration

-To enable HTTP/2, QUIC and HTTP/3 in FreeNGINX, you typically configure your server block as follows:
+To enable HTTP/2, QUIC and HTTP/3 in NGINX, you typically configure your server block as follows:
 ```sh
 server {
     listen 443 ssl reuseport;